Congratulations On Your Upcoming Wedding!

 It’s truly a “win win” situation for everyone!

-We represent over 500 professional freelance musicians in Western Washington covering Seattle, Bellevue, Tacoma, Everett, Lynnwood, King, Pierce, Snohomish, Skagit, Whatcom, San Juan, Island, Kitsap, Thurston, Mason, Gray's Harbor, Jefferson, Clallam, Kittitas and Pacific Counties.
+We represent almost 400 professional freelance musicians in Western Washington covering Seattle, Bellevue, Tacoma, Everett, Lynnwood, King, Pierce, Snohomish, Skagit, Whatcom, San Juan, Island, Kitsap, Thurston, Mason, Gray’s Harbor, Jefferson, Clallam, Kittitas and Pacific Counties.

 With a membership this large we can provide a multitude of choices for styles, size of ensembles and instrument combinations.